October 30, 2024

 When looking at a potential recession, business priorities shift to survival, recovery and disruption preparation.
 Amid economic stress, continued pressure from competitors and the uncertainty of what lies ahead, your instinct may be to withdraw and tighten purse strings to protect your business.
+One of the best ways to prepare for future disruption is to strategically invest in technology to thrive after the market bounces back.

 • Adding support for better operational or sales systems